-4.5 Business as Usual
+Business as usual

 While the team continues to work on Covid-19 on a daily basis and now start to look at the return to normal, we have also had to deal with a number of serious incidents.
-The three most significant were 1.
-A chemical suicide within a motor vehicle in the central Scotland area.
-2. Fire within a shop in the east end of Glasgow which was found to be storing and selling a large quantity of fireworks.
+The three most significant are detailed below.

+A chemical suicide within a motor vehicle in the Stirling area.

+Fire within a shop in the east end of Glasgow which was found to be storing and selling a large quantity of fireworks.
 The team brought in Royal Navy EOD to assist with the removal of the damaged fireworks to allow the investigation to take place.

-3. Significant fire in the roof space of a building in High Street, Ayr.
-4. Fatal Microlight Aircraft Crash, Kilmacolm.
-5. Operation Elchee.
-(Black Lives Matters Protests)
+Significant fire in the roof space of a building in High Street, Ayr.

-5. SCOPE H&S DATA - Q4 2019/20 - 1st JAN 2020 - 31st MAR 2020
+4. SCOPE H&S DATA - Q4 2019/20 - 1st JAN 2020 - 31st MAR 2020

-5.1 Methodology
+4.1 Methodology

 Data for Health and Safety (H&S) is sourced via the System to Coordinate Personnel and Establishment Application (SCoPE).
-From Q3 2019/20, H&S data is processed by Analysis and Performance Unit
+From Q3 2019/20, H&S data is processed by Analysis and Performance Unit (APU).

-(APU).
 Figures are accurate as of 15th May 2020.
 Data does not include null(s) (blank fields).